learning2hash/learning2hash.github.io/resources.md

 - **[Foundations of Data Science](https://www.cs.cornell.edu/jeh/book.pdf)** by Blum, Hopcroft, and Kannan: A mathematically rigorous treatment of data science topics, including high-dimensional geometry, random projections, and algorithms that underlie LSH and related hashing techniques.

 - **[Deep Learning](https://www.deeplearningbook.org/)** by Goodfellow, Bengio, and Courville: The definitive book on deep learning.
 While not specific to hashing, it provides the theoretical backbone for understanding the neural network architectures used in deep supervised hashing models.

+### 🗃️📥 Pre-Processed Datasets for Download

+- **[CIFAR-10 Gist Features (.mat)](https://www.dropbox.com/s/875u1rkva9iffpj/Gist512CIFAR10.mat?dl=0)**: This dataset contains GIST features extracted from the CIFAR-10 dataset, a popular image classification benchmark.

+- **[LabelMe Gist Features (.mat)](https://www.dropbox.com/s/dwixb9ry4zwvcp9/LabelMe_gist.mat?dl=0)**: A set of GIST features extracted from the LabelMe dataset, which includes a large collection of labeled images.

+- **[MNIST Pixel Features (.mat)](https://www.dropbox.com/s/x3j6ik6kvnw95h3/MNIST_gnd_release.mat?dl=0)**: This dataset contains pixel-level features extracted from the MNIST dataset, a benchmark for handwritten digit recognition.

+- **[SIFT 1M Features (.mat)](https://www.dropbox.com/s/29f6r7pqevfy2ck/sift1m.mat?dl=0)**: This dataset consists of SIFT (Scale-Invariant Feature Transform) descriptors for one million image patches, commonly used in image matching and retrieval tasks.

+- **[20 Newsgroups (.mat)](https://www.dropbox.com/s/wql7m8wuvn9efhj/20Newsgroups.mat?dl=0)**: This dataset contains features extracted from the 20 Newsgroups text dataset, a collection of approximately 20,000 documents categorized into 20 different newsgroups.

+- **[TDT2 (.mat)](https://www.dropbox.com/s/qasz8z3sr1pjqog/TDT2.mat?dl=0)**: This dataset includes features from the Topic Detection and Tracking (TDT2) dataset, designed for research on text retrieval and clustering.

+- **[BIGANN Dataset](http://corpus-texmex.irisa.fr/)**: The BIGANN dataset includes SIFT descriptors extracted from a large collection of images.
+It is widely used for benchmarking large-scale approximate nearest neighbor (ANN) search algorithms.

+- **[Facebook SimSearchNet++](https://dl.fbaipublicfiles.com/billion-scale-ann-benchmarks/FB_ssnpp_database.u8bin)**: A large-scale dataset developed by Facebook for the SimSearchNet++ model, which is used to benchmark billion-scale similarity search algorithms in the context of AI and machine learning applications.

+- **[Microsoft SPACEV-1B](https://github.com/microsoft/SPTAG/tree/master/datasets/SPACEV1B)**: This dataset from Microsoft includes one billion vectors for testing large-scale similarity search algorithms.
+It is a benchmark for efficient vector retrieval systems and helps evaluate ANN algorithms' performance.

+- **[Yandex DEEP-1B](https://research.yandex.com/datasets/biganns)**: The DEEP-1B dataset from Yandex consists of one billion deep image descriptors for benchmarking approximate nearest neighbor search algorithms.
+It provides a challenging, large-scale benchmark for evaluating hashing and ANN methods.

+- **[Yandex Text-to-Image-1B](https://research.yandex.com/datasets/biganns)**: A dataset that includes one billion text-to-image matching features, useful for evaluating and benchmarking similarity search techniques that bridge the gap between text and image modalities.

+- **[Deep1B Dataset](https://github.com/facebookresearch/faiss/wiki/Indexing-1B-vectors)**: The Deep1B dataset contains one billion deep representations of images, widely used in large-scale similarity search benchmarks.

+- **[DEEP-10M](https://research.yandex.com/datasets)**: A smaller variant of the DEEP-1B dataset, containing 10 million deep image descriptors.

+- **[GLUE Benchmark](https://gluebenchmark.com/)**: The General Language Understanding Evaluation (GLUE) benchmark consists of a variety of natural language processing tasks that test a model's understanding of language.
+While not traditionally used for image hashing, it provides valuable challenges for text-based hashing techniques.